-If you are a child with cerebral palsy, it can be very difficult if not impossible to control your body's movements.
+If you are a child with cerebral palsy, it can be difficult if not impossible to control your body's movements.
 As a result, there are a number of things that your friends can do that you can't, like kick a soccer ball.
-In the video clip above, a brain-computer interface (BCI) was paired with a robotic exoskeleton that let a paraplegic man experience what it was like to kick a soccer ball for the first time in decades (and remember, soccer is to Brazil like hockey is to Canada).
+In the video clip above, a brain-computer interface (BCI) was paired with a robotic exoskeleton that let a paraplegic man experience what it was like to kick a soccer ball for the first time in decades (and remember, soccer is to Brazil what hockey is to Canada).
 This was a moment of pure joy for the man, but it took months of training for the BCI to properly understand what his brain wanted the robotic limbs to do.
 Imagine if he had been able to start that training at a younger age, how much better his BCI would work?
 Well, the goal of this study is to find out so that you don't have to guess.

 Daphne Kaketis, Undergraduate Student

 University of CalgaryDr.
 Kirton's Website